 The Social Security Board is a Statutory Body, under the portfolio of the Minister of Health and Social Services.

-The Minister appoints a Board of seven members:
+The Minister appoints a Board of nine members:

 * Two members representing employers